On the chromatic number of structured Cayley graphs: Acknowledgement

 \section{Acknowledgement}

-{ During the completion of this work, M.B. was supported by a postdoctoral fellowship from the University of Ottawa.
+During the completion of this work, M.B. was supported by a postdoctoral fellowship from the University of Ottawa.
 He wishes to thank his supervisors Vadim Kaimanovich, Hadi Salmasian and Kirill Zainoulline.
 The authors are grateful to Amin Bahmanian, Boris Bukh and Mike Newman with whom the authors discussed various parts of this paper.
 M.B would like to thank Alborz Fazaeli for providing him a program to compute chromatic number of small graphs.
-K.M-K would like to specially thank Saieed Akbari for introducing him to this problem, and also mentioning the reference\cite{Tomon}. }
+K.M-K would like to specially thank Saieed Akbari for introducing him to this problem, and also mentioning the reference~\cite{Tomon}.
+Authors would like to especially thanks the referees for several detailed comments that lead to improving the exposition of the paper and correcting some inaccuracies.